gregordecristoforo/HasegawaWakatani/README.md

 ![Alt Text](assets/blob.gif)

 The code atempts to be modular and generalizable to be able to solve other spectral problems.
-Plasma Biperiodic Odes for Long-time Turbulence (PlasmaBOLT)
+Plasma Biperiodic Ode-solver for Long-time Turbulence (PlasmaBOLT)

 Things want to add in future versions:
 * Operators, remediscent of SciMLOperators
 * In-place all the way
 * Rosenbrock-Euler method for first step